 - Best Viewing Time: Early April

-Enjoy an immersive Cherry Blossom day in Kyoto!
+A geisha strolls by the historic Hirano Shrine in KyotoEnjoy an immersive Spring time in Kyoto!
 Start your day early, around 8 AM.
 Stroll through historic streets toward Kiyomizu-dera before the crowds arrive.
 Then head to the Philosopher's Path, a peaceful walk under blooming sakura trees.
-Stop by Ginkaku-ji along the way, and finish at Nanzen-ji with its tranquil temple gardens.
+Partake in an authentic private tea ceremony within its renowned Zen garden in the afternoon.

 The real magic begins in the evening.
 Head to Hirano Shrine, where the cherry blossoms are beautifully lit up at night.
 Enjoy the beautiful cherry blossom dance performance there.

-2. Tokyo - Stroll through City Parks Filled with Cherry Blossoms
+2. Tokyo—Stroll through City Parks Filled with Cherry Blossoms

 - Best viewing time: End March to early April